justinjest/python-essentials/assignments/08Advanced SQL and Database Integration.md

 ### **Task 2: Complex JOINs with Aggregation**

 1. **Problem Statement**:
    Find the total price of each of the first 5 orders.
-Again, there are several staps.
+Again, there are several steps.
 You need to join the orders table with the line_items table and the products table.
 You need to GROUP_BY the order_id.
 You need to select the order_id and the SUM of the product price times the line_item quantity.
 Then, you ORDER BY order_id and LIMIT 5.
 You don't need a subquery.
-Print out the order_id and the total.
+Print out the order_id and the total price for each of the rows returned.

 2. **Deliverable**:
    - Again, get the SQL statement working in sqlcommand.